How to Find the Best Crypto Tax Software for Your Needs

 This article is part of TokenTax's Cryptocurrency Tax Guide.

-After standardizing your tax lots, purchases and sales need to be paired via an accounting method like FIFO or LIFO in order to calculate your capital gains or losses.
+After standardizing your tax data, purchases and sales need to be paired via an accounting method like FIFO or LIFO in order to calculate your capital gains or losses.
 More complicated situations, like DeFi loans or margin trading, will require special attention.

-Crypto and bitcoin tax software will automatically link your cost basis for all the IRS-accepted accounting methods and return the result for the current tax year, as well as reconciling previous years if your tax professional needs to amend them.
+Crypto and bitcoin tax software will automatically use all the IRS-accepted accounting methods to link your cost basis with corresponding trades to calculate the capital gains or losses for the current tax year.
+It can also reconcile previous years' data if your tax professsional determines it needs to be amendeded.

 Capital gains and losses and their associated dates and cost basis need to be formatted into a tax report.
-Crypto tax tools take the data and calculations and automatically construct tax forms, like the Form 8949 for U.S. filers, or international tax reports for filers in many other countries.
+Crypto tax tools take the data and calculations and automatically construct standardized tax forms, like the Form 8949 for U.S. filers, or international tax reports for filers in many other countries.

-Crypto tax software makes your life easier by aggregating your data, calculating your tax liability and creating your reports quickly in a few easy steps.
+Crypto tax software makes your life easier by aggregating your data, calculating your tax liability, and creating your reports quickly in a few easy steps.
 When deciding on the best cryptocurrency software for your tax preparation, you should look for a few key attributes:

 - Crypto tax software should allow you to you to upload all of your cryptocurrency CSV files, connect your APIs and wallets with seamless crypto exchange integration.

 - Look for a platform that displays all your taxable events in one view, like our TokenTax dashboard below.
-TokenTax's crypto tax software dashboard